faiton713/ABCDdataset/README.md

 These pairs were cropped from a hefty number of RGB aerial images of Tohoku region of Japan.
 These aerial images were taken before or after the Great East Japan earthquake, with the original pixel resolution of 40 cm for pre-quake images and 12 cm for post-qukae images (actually, resampled to 40 cm).

 As source for class labels, we employed the existing, post-quake survey result.
 This survey result is the outcome of an exhaustive field investigation which was carried out under the initiative of MLIT (Ministry of Land, Infrastructure, Transport and Tourism) in the wake of the Great East Japan earthquake on March 11, 2011.
-The survey assessed over 220,000 buildings in the ravaged areas.
-Each building was assigned one of the seven designated damage levels (ranging from no-damage to washedaway).
+As a consequence of this survey, over 220,000 buildings in the ravaged areas were assessed, and each building was assigned a label according to the degree of damage.

 We prepared this set for three types of scale: fixed-scale, size-adaptive and resized.
 Fixed-scale patches have the same resolution of the original images (40 cm) and the patch size is 160 x 160 pixels.
 Size-adaptive patches also have the original resoluiton, but were cropped depending on the size of each target building (three times larger than the target building); so the patch size varies from building to building.
 Lastly, resized patches are the resized version of size-adaptive patches, specifically resized to 120 x 120 pixels.